 Hiding Christmas presents is something I have to think about every year.
-I like to be super organised and start my Christmas shopping in August, the summer sales can be great for picking up bargains but my issue is where do I hide them?
+I like to be super organised and start my Christmas shopping as early as I can, the summer sales can be great for picking up bargains but my issue is where do I hide them?

 I always have to think of clever ideas where no one in my family will be quick to look.
 I also have to remember where the hiding spots are.